jleonard/how-i-work/README.md

 > My name is John Leonard.
 I'm Associate Director of Technology at [frog](http://frogdesign.com).
 I do a lot of prototyping on the web platform.
 This is how I work.

+## Machine setup
+I work on a Mac Book Pro.
+[Here's a gist with rough notes on my setup](https://gist.github.com/jleonard/8041209).

 # html

 ### Give ``<script>`` tags ___title___ attributes